SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/google-source/google-cloud-platform-source.md

 1. Create a Pub/Sub subscription to the Source URL that belongs to the Sumo Logic Google Cloud Platform Source you created.
 See [Google Cloud documentation](https://cloud.google.com/pubsub/docs/admin#creating_subscriptions) for the latest configuration steps.
    * Use a **PushDelivery Method** to the Sumo Logic Source URL.
 To determine the URL, navigate to the Source on the **Collection** page in Sumo Logic and click **Show URL**.

-:::note
+:::caution
-Warning: Pub/subs are subject to Google Cloud [quotas and limits](https://cloud.google.com/pubsub/quotas#quotas).
+Pub/subs are subject to Google Cloud [quotas and limits](https://cloud.google.com/pubsub/quotas#quotas).
 Evaluate the number of logs against these limitations.
 If they are higher then the limit/quota, Sumo Logic recommends you split your logs over several topics.
 :::

 ## Exporting Logs from Google Cloud Logging to Pub/Sub